Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 **Type:** Supplemental
 **Mins**: Brawl 2

-When attempting to break objects, such as walls, pillars, or other such scenery, add 2x(Essence) dice.
+On Feats of Strength, add 2x(Essence) dice.

-Against animate beings (such as Earth elementals and golems), add (Essence) dice to the attack roll.
+Decisive Strikes against animate beings (such as Earth elementals and golems), add (Essence) dice to Accuracy.

 Greater Charms